frogobox/kick-start-android/README.md

 -   [Retrofit](https://square.github.io/retrofit/)  - type-safe HTTP client.
 -   [Glide](https://github.com/bumptech/glide)  - image loading and caching library

-## How To Use This Project
-- Just Clone on Your Android Studio
-- Learn this code project for inject to your project
-- String test ads can found on build.gradle in folder app
-- Change in release build variant on build.gradle with your admob id

-## Special From This Project
-- Inheritance RecyclerViewAdapter (BaseViewAdapter, BasViewHolder, BaseListener)
-- Inheritance AdmobActivity (BaseAdmobActivity)
-- Certainly Clean Code

-## Minus From This Project
-- Comment code are too simple
-- Only one thought is the creator of the project
-- Creator of this project indeed need your help

 ## Colaborator
 Very open to anyone, I'll write your name under this, please contribute by sending an email to me